Sex workers' rights: Employment

 Depending on regional law, sex workers' activities may be regulated, controlled, tolerated, or prohibited.
 For example, prostitution is illegal in many countries, but it is fully legalized in several jurisdictions, including the Netherlands, Germany, some Australian states, and several counties in the US state of Nevada.
 Legal restrictions to this occupation, result in adapting practices, in an effort to keep sex workers safe and employed.

 Strip club employment issues

-In both Canada and the UK, dancers in strip clubs are independent contractors who face significant problems that they are unable to rectify because of their inability to challenge employers through organized action.
+In both Canada and the UK, dancers in strip clubs are independent contractors who are unable to rectify because of their inability to challenge employers through organized action.

-Entry fees

-In the UK, a study was conducted which inquired about dancers' experiences to get a better understanding to determine whether or not it could be costly for women to work some nights.
-It stated that often when the club offered promotions with gimmicks, dancers would be required to work without payment.
+In the UK, a study was conducted that inquired about dancers' experiences.
+It stated that often, when the club offered promotions with gimmicks, dancers would be required to work without payment.
 Furthermore, dancers may be required to promote events without pay as part of the house rules.
 If they tried to complain, the club owners would threaten to dismiss them.
-Thus, the study suggests that strip club workers in the UK operate under vulnerable conditions without the capacity to organize for better working conditions.
-Moreover, the study states that dancers are also required to pay their "house moms" and the DJs, as well as being pressured to buy drinks for their customers and other dancers, which hampers their profit-making ability.
+The study states that dancers are also required to pay their "house moms" and the DJs, as well as being pressured to buy drinks for their customers and other dancers.